mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_PROXYTYPE.md

 ## CURLPROXY_HTTPS

 HTTPS Proxy using HTTP/1.
 (Added in 7.52.0 for OpenSSL and GnuTLS.
-Since 7.87.0, it also works for BearSSL, mbedTLS, Rustls, Schannel, Secure Transport and wolfSSL.)
+Since 7.87.0, it also works for mbedTLS, Rustls, Schannel and wolfSSL.)

 ## CURLPROXY_HTTPS2

 HTTPS Proxy and attempt to speak HTTP/2 over it.
 (Added in 8.1.0)

+## CURLPROXY_HTTPS3

+HTTPS Proxy and attempt to speak HTTP/3 over it.
+(Added in 8.21.0) This feature is experimental and requires a build with HTTP/3 proxy support enabled.

 ## CURLPROXY_HTTP_1_0